 Artificial fragrances, materials such as plastic, synthetic colours, and preservatives often mimic the natural Estrogen in our body.
 This creates an too much Estrogen.

-What are the tests to check Estrogen Dominance?
+What are the tests to check High Estrogen Symptoms?

 Estrogen dominance test can be done by different methods: